Bm1206/Engineered-Biopolymer-Composite-an-affordable-carbon-negative-alternative-to-concrete/README.md

 The input features were the lignin and methyl cellulose mass fractions, while the target variable was the measured ultimate compressive strength.
 Both inputs and outputs were standardized using z-score normalization before training.
 The dataset was split into 80% training and 20% validation sets, and the model was trained for 150 epochs with a batch size of 16.
 Fixed random seeds were used throughout the training process to ensure reproducibility.

-The code script loads in "Compressive_data_LIG.xlsx", which contains the compressive strength of all tested specimens across the 25 different mix designs, and uses the data to train and produce the contour plot in Figure 2 of the paper.
+The code script loads in [Compressive_data_LIG.xlsx](Code/EBC%20Design%20Guide/Compressive_data_LIG.xlsx), which contains the compressive strength of all tested specimens across the 25 different mix designs, and uses the data to train and produce the contour plot in Figure 2 of the paper.

 ### 2. Calculating statistical descriptors from MicroCT data